 c.
 Applicants should NOT be given access to their letters of recommendation.

 d.
-Letters should be addressed to “The Luce Scholars Program Selection Committee.”
+Letters should be dated, addressed to “The Luce Scholars Program Selection Committee,” and do NOT need to include either ODS’ or the award organization’s physical address.
 Recommenders who have questions should contact ODS here.

 e.
-Recommendation letters for the endorsement application stage must be submitted directly to ODS.
-Recommenders may format their letters as either MS Word or PDF documents.
+Recommendation letters for the endorsement application stage must be submitted directly to ODS by clicking here.
+You should send that link to their recommenders along with your PID.
+Recommenders may format their letters as PDF documents and should include the award name (“Luce”) and the applicant’s last name in the file name.
 Each recommender must submit his or her letter directly to ODS so that it is received by the UNC-CH Endorsement Application Deadline.
-Submission methods will be posted by mid-August.

 f.
-If an applicant receives UNC-CH’s endorsement, recommenders will receive additional instructions if they need to submit hard copies of their letters on letterhead with original signatures.
+If an applicant receives UNC-CH’s endorsement, recommenders will receive additional instructions if they need to submit to ODS hard copies of their letters on letterhead with original signatures.

 - Endorsement Interviews: Based on the application for endorsement, competitive applicants will be invited to interview with the UNC-CH Luce Scholars Program Selection Committee.
 Applicants unavailable for on-campus interviews must contact ODS at least one month prior to discuss other available interview options.